SumoLogic/sumologic-documentation/docs/integrations/microsoft-azure/sql.md

 You must explicitly enable diagnostic settings for each Azure SQL database that you want to monitor.
 You can forward logs to the same event hub provided they satisfy the limitations and permissions as described [here](https://learn.microsoft.com/en-us/azure/azure-monitor/essentials/diagnostic-settings?tabs=portal#destination-limitations).

 When you configure the event hubs source or HTTP source, plan your source category to ease the querying process.
 A hierarchical approach allows you to make use of wildcards.
-For example: `Azure/SQL/Logs`, `Azure/SQL/ActivityLogs` `Azure/SQL/Metrics`.
+For example: `Azure/SQL/Logs`, `Azure/SQL/ActivityLogs`, and `Azure/SQL/Metrics`.

 ### Configure field in field schema
 1. <!--Kanso [**Classic UI**](/docs/get-started/sumo-logic-ui/).
 Kanso--> In the main Sumo Logic menu, select **Manage Data > Logs > Fields**. <!--Kanso <br/>[**New UI**](/docs/get-started/sumo-logic-ui-new/).
 In the top menu select **Configuration**, and then under **Logs** select **Fields**.
 You can also click the **Go To...** menu at the top of the screen and select **Fields**.
 Kanso-->